Chaostheorie/argon/README.md

 You will need to clone the application with git or download the zip and unpack it.

 To get the base dependencies execute `npm install` in the `argon` root folder.
-You will most likely need a global installation of `tsc` (`npm install -g tsc`) to compile the typescript dependencies.
+You will most likely need a global installation of `tsc` (`npm install -g tsc`) to compile the typescript dependencies and other files.
 The same may apply (depending on your npm installation) for electron-forge-cli (`npm install -g electron-forge-cli`).

 You can execute following scripts (`npm run-script <script>`):